Shaedul/SEE_Devops/README.md

 ## Step 1 : Configure Integration Server
 The main purpose of creating the VM that will work as an integration server.
 In the integration server, the server must have VCS property that developers can up to date their changes.
 If a change is detected by the integration server the build process will be starting again.

-1. Get to the directory
+1. Get to the directory<br>
 `cd ~/<git_root_folder>/SEE_Devops/pipeline/serverintegration`

-2. Vagrant is used to create a Virtual Machine which acts as integration server.
+2. Vagrant is used to create a Virtual Machine which acts as integration server.<br>
 `sudo vagrant up`

 **Notes :**